| COUNTERFEIT COIN NEWSLETTER | Robert Matthews Coin Authentication |

 This video, showing Professor Colin Gagg of Britain's Open University talking about counterfeit one-pound coins, was posted on YouTube in 2009. |

 British one-pound coin counterfeiting reaches a "level of political significance" The British Treasury posted a number of documents onto their website in January 2010 in response to a "Freedom of Information" request by an unknown party.
-The documents consist of a thirty-page narrative group of minutes and memos from November 2008 to May 2009.
+The documents consist of a thirty-page of minutes and memos from November 2008 to May 2009.
 Also posted were the last three of the Royal Mint's reports of their six-monthly surveys on the number of counterfeit one-pound coins found in circulation.
 Individual names and the names of propriety instruments and equipment have been hidden in the documents.
 However apart from this, they presumably present all the documented information concerning the counterfeit one-pound coin problem involving HM Treasury over this period.
 It is usual to exempt advice to ministers in such cases.
 The first narrative group document is the minutes of a meeting between HM Treasury and the Royal Mint, APAC (the group representing banks, cash centres etc.) and SOCA (the Serious Crime Agency) on the sixth November 2008.
 The meeting chairperson opened the meeting by stating that it was, "the first opportunity that all parties had met to discuss the issue".
 The meeting chairperson also advised that, "the issue of counterfeits had achieved" (a) "level of political significance and the Treasury Minister had been briefed accordingly."
 For those wondering what had caused this "level of political significance" they should remember that on 22nd September 2008 Ben Ando's BBC News report was broadcast and subsequently picked-up by most of the British media.
 So although the problem of one-pound coin counterfeiting had been becoming more and more serious since 2002 it was only after it became a major news story that HM Treasury felt the need to rouse itself.
 For the record these documents tabulate all the results of the Royal Mint's surveys of the number of counterfeit one-pound coins in circulation.

 These documents also record the annual number of counterfeit one-pound coins withdrawn and sent to the Royal Mint for destruction.
 It is obvious that in 2008-2009 the banks and cash handlers suddenly awoke to the need to start removing more of the counterfeit coins from circulation.
 The documents appear to imply that this increase came with a problem of increasing numbers of genuine coins being wrongly identified as counterfeit.